 a requirement to provide the opinion or report on the matter in the verification report.

+Verifier’s role, purpose and obligations

+The verifier’s role, purpose and obligations include-

+engaging with the CPP applicant in an independent manner in accordance with this Terms of Reference;

+assessing the extent to which the CPP applicant’s policies allow the GDB to provide services on an efficient basis and that meet the general needs and expectations of consumers;

+assessing the extent to which the CPP applicant’s policies have been implemented;

+prior to the Commission’s assessment of the CPP proposal, assessing whether the CPP applicant has provided complete and sufficient information in its intended CPP proposal;

+prior to the Commission’s assessment of the CPP proposal, providing an opinion to the CPP applicant on whether the CPP applicant’s capex forecasts and opex forecasts meet the expenditure objective;

+providing an opinion to the CPP applicant on the reasonableness of the CPP applicant’s key assumptions and policies for its forecast information as described in subclause (3) supporting the CPP proposal;

+prior to the Commission’s assessment of the CPP proposal, providing an opinion on the extent and effectiveness of the CPP applicant’s consultation with its consumers; and

+providing a list of the key issues which it considers the Commission should focus on when assessing the CPP proposal.

+For the purpose of subclause (1)(d), ‘information’ means the material as described in clause 5.6.2(3) and the relevant requirements in Part 5, Subpart 5.

+For the purpose of subclause (1)(f), ‘forecast information’ means-

+capex as described in clause G6; and

+opex as described in clause G7.

 Service categories, measures and levels

-The verifier must review, assess and report on whether-
+The verifier must review, assess and report on-

-the CPP applicant’s service category definitions appropriately describe all activities undertaken for the purpose of supplying the regulated services as demanded by and provided to consumers;
+whether the CPP applicant’s service category definitions appropriately describe all activities undertaken for the purpose of supplying the regulated services as demanded by and provided to consumers;

-the reason for any new service category is explained;
+whether the reason for any new service category is explained;

-the CPP applicant has proposed service measures relevant to a complete range of key service attributes that are meaningful and important to consumers;
+whether the CPP applicant has proposed service measures relevant to a complete range of key service attributes that are meaningful and important to consumers;

-the CPP applicant has undertaken an appropriate process to determine the service measures and service levels, such as consultation with relevant consumers; and
+whether the CPP applicant has undertaken an appropriate process to determine the service measures and service levels, such as consultation with relevant consumers;

-any step change in any service level is explained and justified.
+whether any step change in any service level is explained and justified; and

+the extent and effectiveness of a CPP applicant’s consultation with its consumers, as specified in clause 5.6.1.

 Selection of identified programmes

-For the purpose of the assessments required by clauses G5(1)(d) and G6(1)(g), the verifier must select 10 projects or programmes and, in doing so, have regard to the criteria specified in this clause.
+For the purposes of the reviews required under clauses G6(1)(d) and G7(1)(g), the verifier must select no more than 20 projects or programmes to be ‘identified programmes’.